bhas/HYF-exercises/javascript1/week1/lesson.md

 #### Bonus Tasks
-1. You get 20 % discount on the **first 2 pizzas** you order.
+1. You get 20 % discount on the **first pizza** you order.
 Calculate a new discounted price and log it.
 2. Add another array which holds that the `Margherita Pizza`, `Pesto Pizza`, and `White pizza` are vegetarian.
 Change the name of the pizza to append `(v)` after the name if it is vegetarian.
 Log the updated menu.
 <details>
 <summary>📸 Click to see screenshot</summary>